etclabscore/eth-denver-2020/README.md

 ## Eth Denver Bounty - 2020

 ### Who are we?
-Ethereum Classic Labs is a blockchain accelerator, investor and blockchain core infrastructure developer.
+Ethereum Classic Labs is a blockchain accelerator, investor, and blockchain core infrastructure developer.
 We provide tools and funding to help developers build on the Ethereum Classic blockchain.

 ### Bounty